wildintellect/reveal.js-big-template/slides.md

 It serves 3 main purposes
 - Store metadata for data files in a durable database.
 - Serve this metadata in a standard, searchable API that a wide variety of clients can utilize.
-- Provide a standard API that allows dynamically visualizing data files for analysis.
+- Provide a standard API that allows dynamically visualizing data files, and analysis optimized access.
 ---
 The eoAPI suite is built from 3 libraries
 - pgSTAC: An optimized Postgres schema to index and search large scale STAC collection